Jump to ↓

 Step 3: Train Employees

-In order for the CX plan to be unified, employees must be unified.
+For the CX plan to be unified, employees must be unified.

 This is especially important when it comes to honoring your business values and mission.